 |Relationship Management Officer||598,000 BIF|

-Public Relations salaries in Burundi range from 528,000 BIF per month (minimum average salary) to 1,980,000 BIF per month (maximum average salary, actual maximum is higher).
+Public Relations salaries in Burundi range from 528,000 BIF per month (starting average salary) to 1,980,000 BIF per month (maximum average salary, actual maximum is higher).
 This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 The experience level is the most important factor in determining the salary.
 Naturally the more years of experience the higher the wage.